bor0/gidti/manuscript/chapter5.md

 # 5. Introduction to Idris

-In this chapter, we will introduce Idris’s syntax, by defining functions and types.
+In this chapter, we will introduce Idris' syntax, by defining functions and types.

 Depending at what level of abstraction we are working on, types and proofs can give us a kind of security based on some truths we take for granted (axioms).
 In fact, this is how we program on a daily basis, as software engineers.
 We have a list of axioms, for example a `foreach` loop in a programming language, and starting from it we build abstractions.
 However, this is not always easy to achieve.
 For example, consider a scenario where we have a button that is supposed to download a PDF document.
 In order to prove that it works as expected, we must first pick the abstraction level we will be working on, and then proceed by defining things (what is a PDF, what is a download).
 So, we first have to define our **specifications**, and then we can proceed with proving correctness.